 3.B.
-Prioritization of technical objectives
+Prioritization of Technical Objectives

 Many factors will dictate the range of feasible options for the ESI, given the particular mission concept (destination, type of entry vehicle, system constraints, programmatic constraints, etc.) The relative importance of the objectives listed in Table 1 is a strong function of the destination target and type of entry (e.g. ballistic vs. lifting), and also depends on the specifics of the EDL system (such as heatshield material).
-For example, for a mission to an Outer Planet or moon, measuring the atmospheric composition and temperature may be more significant than measuring the oscillations of the parachute.
+For example, for a Saturn probe mission, measuring the atmospheric composition and temperature may be more significant than measuring the oscillations of the parachute.
 At the same time, the communication constraints on such a mission may limit the amount of data than can be telemetered back to Earth, with the main science investigation having the highest priority for returned data.
 Recognizing the constrained resources of Discovery-class missions, it is not expected or required that the proposed ESI will address all of the categories given in Table 1.
 The proposed ESI should balance the relative priorities of the technical objectives given the mission constraints, and selectively address the objectives.
+There is no expectation that a Flagship-class instrumentation system like MEDLI would be implemented on a cost-capped Discovery mission.
+However, low-cost methods to gather MEDLI-like data are sought and encouraged.